cloudflare/cloudflare-docs/content/workers/platform/routing/routes.md

 ## Customizing routes

 For zones proxied on Cloudflare, route patterns decide what (if any) script is matched based on the URL of that request.
 Requests are routed through a Workers script when the URL matches a route pattern assigned to that script.
+To add a Route, you need:

-{{<Aside type="warning">}}
+* An active Cloudflare Zone

-For any Worker script that you want to run on your domain, that domain must be proxied through Cloudflare prior to adding the route.
+* An Orange-clouded DNS record

-{{</Aside>}}
+* A Worker to invoke

 Route patterns can be added with the Cloudflare API or in **Account Home** > [**Workers**](https://dash.cloudflare.com/?zone=workers) > **your Worker** > **Triggers** > **Add route** in the Cloudflare dashboard.